 Signature kicks off our exciting new Sig Socials party series with an End of Summer Barbeque.
 On August 30th, we will take over the Pershing Square Signature Center for an evening of fun, board games, and lots of great food.
 See the matinee of Annie Baker’s world premiere play John beforehand, or just show up at 5:30pm for drinks, free Barbeque, and a great party to celebrate the end of summer.

 Directed by Michael Wilson

 October 27 - December 6, 2015

 Celebrating the Centennial of Arthur Miller’s birth, Incident at Vichy returns the work of the Pulitzer Prize winning playwright to Signature for the first time since his 1997-98 Residency.
 In Vichy, France at the height of World War II, nine men and a boy are rounded up under suspicious circumstances.
 As ominous reports of far-off camps and cattle cars packed with prisoners begin to circulate, the men battle over politics, philosophy and how to escape.
 Longtime Signature director Michael Wilson (Horton Foote’s The Old Friends and The Orphans’ Home Cycle) helms this haunting examination of the cold, bureaucratic efficiency of evil—and the shared humanity that might overcome it.

 By Naomi Wallace

 November 3 - December 13, 2015

-Liana and Marcus are a well-off couple enjoying their perfectly pleasant lives.
-Doré has grown accustomed to an isolated existence in her working class neighborhood.
-After a surprise reunion on Marcus’ 40th birthday, their worlds are shattered by an unexpected turn of events.
-A World Premiere production from Residency One playwright Naomi Wallace, Night is a Room is a searing exploration of love’s power to both ruin and remake our lives.
+Liana and Marcus have a marriage others envy.
+Doré has grown accustomed to an isolated existence in her modest flat.
+After a surprise reunion on Marcus’s 40th birthday, their worlds are shattered by an unexpected turn of events.
+A world premiere production from Residency One playwright Naomi Wallace, Night is a Room is a searing exploration of love’s power to both ruin and remake our lives.